 Features of Cucumber

-• It supports multiple programming languages such as Java, Ruby, Python, and others.
+• It supports multiple programming languages, including Java, Ruby, Python, JavaScript, and more.

 You can read more about how to build a Cucumber framework over here – Cucumber JS with Selenium: BDD framework in QA.